parnopaeus/repository-handbook/Access-Discovery-and-Delivery.md

 * Mobile technology
 * Internet speed

-Cornell University Library works toward meeting a minimum of WCAG 2.0 AA Standards.
-Any new web sites or repositories should meet this standard.
-The CUL User Experience team can advise you on accessibility best practices and connect you to other Cornell University resources.
-Facilities for testing access for disabled users are available on campus through student disability services.
-In addition, they offer regular trainings for web developers and others providing online resources to disabled students.
-Cornell IT now also offers a University-wide Site Improve license which provides automated accessibility testing.
-`we're going to need to update the above paragraph`
+You will need to identify the requirements of your organization and web content and the relevant teams or individuals to consult with to adhere to those requirements.

 - [ ] Identify accessibility minimums for repository based on user communities.
-- [ ] Talk to CUL User Experience Team. `Web Services?`
+- [ ] Identify a user experience or web management team and consult with them for requirements and tools available.
 - [ ] Be sure that your development team makes accessibility checks part of the development process and not an after thought.
 Many tools exist to help them with this task.
 Tools/checklists to consider: A11Y CLI Audit Tool, WCAG 2.0 QuickRef, the A11Y Project's checklist, WAVE Browser Extensions.
-- [ ] Use university supported captioning for A/V collections: https://it.cornell.edu/vod/captions-recommended-method `update this`
+- [ ] Identify whether your University has tools available for captioning A/V collections.
 - [ ] Implement accessibility testing criteria.

 [Return to top](#top)

 ## Usability studies
 Usability studies help evaluate whether users are able to perform the tasks required to interact with content in your repository.
 These studies provide a process to examine ease of use, intuitiveness, learnability and overall satisfaction that users experience when interacting with the repository.
 Repository systems are more complex than many other library websites because users may be both creating and consuming content, as well as sharing content, updating content and mediating the access of others to the content.
 All of these types of interactions should undergo usability testing.
 You may also have staff spending many hours working on the repository, testing for efficiency in their UX may be important to you as well.

-`needs updates` CUL and Cornell have support in place for conducting user and usability studies.
-A good first step is to contact CUL's Usability Working Group and CUL's Research and Assessment department.
+A good first step is to identify and contact your University's equivalent of a Usability Working Group and Research and Assessment department.
 These groups can help you define testing goals and implementations.

 ### Initial development
 The studies you conduct will be determined in part by your current development phase.
 For instance, early usability studies should involve low fidelity prototypes that demonstrate the in-progress nature of the repository's development, granting users the freedom to offer wide ranging feedback without fearing they will derail or insult your project.
 Later studies could include ethnographic observation of users conducting real research using your repository and its resources.
 Studies are not limited to one type of test or the collection of only one type of data.